McKenzie, Naquin propel Indians to 5-0 win over Royals

 STREAK STOPPED

-The single by Franmil Reyes in the first inning was his eighth consecutive hit, the longest streak by an Indians player since Julio Franco also had eight hits in a row in June 1988.
+A single by Franmil Reyes in the first inning was his eighth consecutive hit, the longest streak by an Indians player since Julio Franco also had eight hits in a row in June 1988.
 Reyes’ streak ended with a fly out to right field in the fourth.

 HARDWARE TIME